-“The ‘Fauxdenza,’ which we implemented in our own house all the way back in 2012 after seeing it on Brick House (a blog we miss), completely changed the decor game, in my opinion.
-Using Ikea cabinets hung on the wall as a credenza opened so many doors and has made its way into so many homes for good reason.
-It is practical, stylish, customizable and budget-friendly!”
-Julia Marcum, one part of the husband and wife duo behind the award-winning renovation and design blog Chris Loves Julia, tells Domino.
+“The ‘Fauxdenza,’ which we implemented in our own house all the way back in 2012 after seeing it on Brick House (a blog we miss), completely changed the decor game, in my opinion,” says Julia Marcum, one part of the husband-and-wife duo behind the award-winning renovation and design blog Chris Loves Julia.
+“Using IKEA cabinets hung on the wall as a credenza opened so many doors and has made its way into so many homes for good reason.
+It is practical, stylish, customizable, and budget-friendly.”

 “Bookshelves that have been hacked to look custom” also reign high on designer and stylist Dee Murphy’s favorite hacks list.
-Though simple by design and functional in nature, Ikea’s Billy bookcase can easily be transformed into a statement-worthy storage accent with a little paint, and a lot of love.
+Though simple by design and functional in nature, IKEA’s Billy bookcase can easily be transformed into a statement-worthy storage accent with a little paint and a lot of love.

 In the same vein as Jenny Komenda’s rendition, this arched, color-coded display from Design*Sponge aims to impress.

 “I’m a big fan of keeping things simple, and there’s nothing more straightforward than putting the Lack shelf on top of a standard table to instantly transform it into a standing desk when desired,” notes Whitney Leigh Morris of The Tiny Canal Cottage.
 “It might not be the prettiest transformation, but it is practical, versatile, and can be tucked away in an instant to maintain a room’s stylish and polished look.”